Facelift in Brazil: Deep Plane planning for U.S. patients

 Fear of general anesthesia

 Any surgery under general anesthesia deserves respect.
-But modern anesthesiology is extraordinarily safe.
-I work with experienced anesthesiologists who monitor every vital parameter throughout the procedure.
-The pre-operative cardiac clearance identifies any risk before we enter the operating room.
-In over twenty years, I've never had a significant anesthetic complication.
+Modern anesthesiology has strong safety protocols, but risk is never zero.
+I work with experienced anesthesiologists who monitor vital parameters throughout the procedure, and pre-operative clearance is used to identify relevant risk before we enter the operating room.
+In my own practice, I have not had a significant anesthetic complication, but this does not remove the need for individualized assessment.

 Fear of swelling and recovery